UPSC Exam Pattern 2023 for Prelims, Mains & Interview

 Some of the qualities that the panel would be looking for in you are critical powers of assimilation, a balance of judgment, ability to lead and create social cohesion, mental alertness, clear and logical exposition, variety and depth of interest, and intellectual and moral integrity.

-With this, we come to the end of the topic of exam pattern.
+On that note, we have come to the end of the topic of UPSC Interview Pattern.

 Conclusion